 In accordance with California Civil Code Section 1951.4 (or any successor statute), Tenant acknowledges that in the event Tenant breaches this Lease and abandons the Premises, this Lease shall continue in effect for so long as Landlord does not terminate Tenant's right to possession, and Landlord may enforce all of its rights and remedies under this Lease, including, without limitation, the right to recover Rent as it becomes due under this Lease.
 Acts of maintenance or preservation or efforts to re-let the Premises or the appointment of a receiver upon initiative of Landlord to protect Landlord's interests under this Lease shall not constitute a termination of Tenant's right to possession.

-For purposes of determining the Percentage Rent payable to Landlord by Tenant hereunder subsequent to a termination of this Lease due to Tenant’s default, the Percentage Rent for each month of the unexpired Term hereof after such termination shall be deemed to be the greater of (i) the actual Percentage Rent that would have otherwise been payable for such month under the terms of this Lease; or (ii) an amount equal to the average, computed on and adjusted to a monthly basis, of the Percentage Rent paid or payable by Tenant to Landlord hereunder annually during the three (3) years of the Term immediately preceding the date of default.
-If there shall not have been three (3) years of the Term immediately preceding the date of default, the amount of Percentage Rent which would have been paid or payable to Landlord each month throughout the unexpired Term of this Lease if Tenant had not defaulted shall be whichever of the following sums is the greater:

-The actual Percentage Rent that would have otherwise been payable for such month under the terms of this Lease; or

-An amount equal to the average, computed on and adjusted to a monthly basis, of the total Percentage Rent payable by Tenant for the period from the date during the Term hereof that Tenant began operating its business at the Premises and continuing to the time of default.

-Notwithstanding the foregoing, the Percentage Rent payable to Landlord by Tenant subsequent to Tenant’s default calculated pursuant to this subparagraph (d) for any period that Tenant fails to comply with the requirements of Section 8(b) of this Lease shall not exceed the amounts payable under Section 8(c) of this Lease for such period as specified in Section 8(c).
+Intentionally deleted.

 Landlord’s pursuit of any one of the foregoing rights or remedies shall not preclude pursuit of any of the other rights or remedies provided above or elsewhere in this Lease, or any other rights or remedies currently or hereafter provided by law or in equity, nor shall pursuit of any remedy herein provided constitute a forfeiture or waiver of any Rent due to Landlord hereunder, or of any damages accruing to Landlord by reason of the violation of any of the terms, covenants or conditions contained herein.
 No notice given to Tenant by Landlord under this Section 26 shall be deemed a forfeiture or termination hereof unless Landlord expressly so states in writing.
 Nothing contained herein shall constitute a waiver of Landlord’s right to recover damages by reason of Landlord’s efforts to mitigate the damage to it caused by Tenant’s default; nor shall anything in this Section adversely affect Landlord’s right, as is set forth elsewhere in this Lease, to indemnification against liability for injury or death of persons or damage to property occurring prior to a termination of this Lease.